 Customer comment: I use a Blue Bowl to recover the fine gold with exceptional recovery rates.
 The bowl recovers even super fine gold if you exercise some restraint and run the water flow slightly lower and feed the bowl a bit more slowly after classifying your concentrates.
 Then try using a magnet on them.
 I do this to my buddy's concentrates (which he thinks have no gold left) and usually pull out another pennyweight or more of super fine gold.
 SHHHH... don't tell him!

 Order your blue bowl fine gold recovery tool early as we sell out often.
-Allow approx. 1-2 weeks shipping.
+Allow 1-2 weeks shipping during peak season.

 How to use the optional (but recommended) set of 3 leg levelers ($22 per set)